AloisioPjr/KitchnSync/README.md

 #  KitchnSync – Kitchen Display System (KDS)

-KitchnSync is a full-stack web-based Kitchen Display System (KDS) designed specifically for the Irish Restaurant Sector.
-It provides real-time updates for kitchen staff to manage food orders, reduce communication errors, and streamline service.
+The KitchnSync is a full-stack web-based Kitchen Display System (KDS) serves as the central order display for kitchen staff, replacing traditional paper tickets.
+It received orders from the restaurant’s Point of Sale (POS) system.
+The system  provides real-time updates for kitchen staff/chefs to view all active orders, update their status (e.g., mark courses as sent out), put orders on hold or recall them as needed, and see a summary of all items across orders (“Total count").
+The system has the functionality of filtering out specific sections and show the orders according to the preconfigured settings.

 The system features a React frontend and Node.js backend, using Socket.io for live updates and MongoDB for data storage.

 ---
 ## Project Structure
 ![Architecture](image-7.png)
 ---
 ##  Prerequisites

 Before running the project, make sure you have: